thunlp/Chinese_NRE/README.md

 # Chinese-NRE

-**Update: We release the manually annotated financial relation extraction dataset, FinRE, which contains 44 relations (bidirectional) and 18000+ instances.
+**Update: We release the manually annotated financial relation extraction dataset FinRE in ``data/FinRE``, which contains 44 relations (bidirectional) and 18000+ instances.
 Feel free to download and obtain the dataset, and please cite our paper if you use the dataset in your work.**

 Source code for ACL 2019 paper "[Chinese Relation Extraction with Multi-Grained Information and External Linguistic Knowledge](http://nlp.csai.tsinghua.edu.cn/~lzy/publications/acl2019_nre4chinese.pdf)".
 Some code in this repository is based on the excellent open-source project https://github.com/jiesutd/LatticeLSTM.